PLAYER NOTES on REVOLUTION UNDER SIEGE (RUS)

 Neither side was able to create extended WW I-style continuous front lines with trenches (or wanted to!), and the main battles were for RRs, strategic towns and river crossings.
 In this, cavalry was a critical asset in performing recon and deep raids to cut supply lines as well as patrol the hinterlands.
 You need a very good reason to send a large infantry army off the rail lines, but this is where cavalry came into their own.
 After the limited uses for Cavalry in WW I this was an eye-opener for Trotsky early on, as the Germans were to discover with Dovator's cavalry deep raids behind their lines in front of Moscow late 1941.
-Cavalry in Russia has it's own reality and it can win the game for you, either side.
+Cavalry in Russia has it's own reality and it can win, and lose, the game for you either side.

 Build as many cavalry as you can; there are not many at first as the Bolsheviks did not believe in their effectiveness until Trotsky saw what the Don White Cossacks were able to do with huge marauding cavalry armies.
 Early on use them to perform recon and hunt down White partisans.
 Later on you will get more, including first class cavalry brigades (the technical definition of brigades, divisions, corps, and armies are a bit fuzzy in RUS).
 Organize them in an army under Budyenny, and use your few motorised Supply units with this, to create a formidable fast-moving counter to the WHI Cossack cavalry ace.
 Note that KOM-commissar units, 76mm light arty and tachankas can be added to cavalry units without removing their cavalry status.